jacobwojoski/dice-stats/README.md

 - Output to Chat how many Nat1 & 20's have been rolled by that player when one gets rolled
 - Output to chat Lows and Highs for some other die types.
 Maybe just milestone numbers?
 EX Multiple of 5's on a d4 or d6 (10th 1, 15th 5)?
 - Streaks in Both Direction
-- Implement Google charts better (Add as Lib instead?)
-- Export data to be saved (Prolly Export as JSON)
-- Import Data to reload old values?
-- Player Loads history if they join game late
-- Setting to choose which dice are tracked (checkboxes w/ grayed out checks if no dice of that type are rolled)
 - Add Refresh button on dice stats page
 - Support more die types
 - Implement Settings